Table of Contents

 Microneedling vs. Dermal Fillers

-Depressed acne scars can be filled up using injectable treatments called dermal fillers.
+Depressed acne scars can be filled using injectable treatments called dermal fillers.
 Although dermal fillers show benefits right away, they are temporary and may require recurrent treatments.
 Microneedling, on the other hand, stimulates the body’s natural healing process for longer-lasting improvements in skin texture.

 Conclusion